 How to Dissolve a Trust

-The manner by which a trust can be brought to an end depends on the type of the trust in question.
-Some trusts come to an end on a specific event, such as the coming of age or death of a beneficiary; others are brought to an end at the discretion of the trustees.
+The way that a trust can be brought to an end depends on the type of trust in question, some trusts come to an end on a specific event, such as the coming of age or death of a beneficiary, while others are brought to an end at the discretion of the trustees.

 At the end of a trust the trustees should consider: